OWASP/threat-dragon/dev-notes.md

 1. `npm test`
 1. `npm run build-osx`
 1. make sure the installer works, navigate to .dmg and run
-1. obtain SHA256 of .dmg, .snap and .AppImage files using `shasum -a256`
+1. obtain SHA256 of .dmg file using `shasum -a256`
-1. note that the .snap and .AppImage files should be tested on linux, see below

 * ### Linux installers for TD desktop ###
 Create linux .rpm, .deb .snap, AppImage and test them on a linux box